Nickm1128/psann/README.md

 ```

 Passing `data_format="channels_last"` lets you keep inputs as `(N, length, channels)` arrays; the estimator handles the channel-first conversion internally while respecting `float32` inputs and the shared alias policy.
+Tip: For GPU training set `device="cuda"` on construction, and keep NumPy arrays as `np.float32` to avoid extra copies.

 ### Wave-based regression with `WaveResNetRegressor`